 - Your referees and where relevant and as required

-- Your school/college or training organisation or where appropriate agencies international agencies
+- Your school/college or training organisation or where appropriate international agencies

 - Where relevant and as required, governmental bodies including local authorities, the Home Office, and the Department for Work and Pensions and its agencies.

-- Individuals, companies or organisations who act as ‘data processors’ for them to provide specific services to, or on our behalf.
+- Individuals, companies or organisations who act as ‘data processors’ on our behalf.

 We aim to keep your personal data only for as long as necessary for the purposes listed above.

-If your application is successful and you register on programme, your admissions file and relevant documentation will be retained in line with our Student Privacy Notice
+If your application is successful and you register on a programme, your admissions file and relevant documentation will be retained in line with our Student Privacy Notice.

 If your application is unsuccessful, your admissions file and relevant documentation will be retained for a minimum of the admissions process plus six months.

 Details about your rights and how to exercise them are set out on our Data Protection webpage.
 There is also information about how we keep your personal data secure and how to ask questions or complain about the way your data is being handled.